mitvis/saliency-cards/Grad-CAM/gradcam_saliency_card.md

 # **Grad-CAM** Saliency Card
-Grad-CAM is a model-dependent, gradient-based method to explain convolutional neural network (CNN) decisions.
+Grad-CAM is a model-dependent, gradient-based method to explain convolutional neural networks (CNNs).

 ## Methodology
 Grad-CAM identifies continuous input regions that are important to the model's output towards the target class.
 It computes feature importance by extracting the feature maps from an intermediate convolutional layer (typically the last convolutional layer) and weighting them by the gradient of the target output with respect to that layer.
 The weighted feature maps are summed to obtain a single map, passed through a ReLU function to remove negatively contributing values, and upsampled to the original input dimensions.